Electronic Music Studios

-Electronic Music Studios (EMS) is a synthesizer company formed in Putney, London in 1969 by Peter Zinovieff, Tristram Cary and David Cockerell.
+Electronic Music Studios (EMS) is an English synthesiser company founded in Putney, London in 1969 by Peter Zinovieff, Tristram Cary and David Cockerell.
 It is now based in Ladock, Cornwall.

 Founders

 The founding partners had wide experience in both electronics and music.
 Cockerell, who was EMS' main equipment designer in its early years, was an electronics engineer and computer programmer.
 In the mid-1960s Zinovieff had formed the electronic music group Unit Delta Plus with Delia Derbyshire and Brian Hodgson of the BBC Radiophonic Workshop.
-Cary was a noted composer and a pioneer in electronic music—he was one of the first people in the UK to work in the musique concrete field and built one of the country's first electronic music studios; he also worked widely in film and TV, composing scores for numerous Ealing Studios and Hammer Films productions, and he is well known for his work on the BBC's Doctor Who, notably on the classic serial The Daleks.
+Cary was a noted composer and a pioneer in electronic music; he was one of the first people in the UK to work in the musique concrète and built one of the country's first electronic music studios.
+He also worked widely in film and TV, composing scores for numerous Ealing Studios and Hammer Films productions, and he is well known for his work on the BBC's Doctor Who, notably on the serial The Daleks.